svenvv/PUGs/guide.md

 PUGs (aka Pick-Up-Games) are games where a group of people come together to play the game competitively.
 These games are done using the competitive rule-set in custom games to help players practice and have fun without the risk of ones SR. There are many different PUGs for different types of players.

 • __**Expectations/Rules:**__
-  ○ All players must follow the rules previously stated in #info.
+  ○ All players must follow the discord server rules previously stated in #info.
   ○ PUGs are a privilege, not a right.
-We don't have to run PUGs so don't complain about stuff like that.
-Be aware that all the staff is voluntarily doing this out of our day.
+We don't have to run PUGs, be aware that all staff are doing this voluntarily for the community.
-  ○ You must be playing on a placed account.
-(10 games of comp aren't that bad so don't whine)
+  ○ You must be playing on a recently placed account, up to 3 seasons ago, that accurately reflects your skill, no exceptions.
+  ○ For official PUG events you must show up with your main account.
+For unofficial ones this rule is loosened somewhat for those that have multiple accounts they wish to level.
-    - Your account must be Public to confirm it is placed.
-You will not be allowed to get picked if your profile is Private/Friends Only.
+  ○ Your profile must be public to confirm the previous rule and to estimate your skill and hero pool.
+You will not be allowed to play until it is public.
+  ○ Smurfing is not allowed in any way.
+PUGs are restricted based on SR to make sure the games are fair and fun.
+Smurfing in SR restricted PUG events WILL get you perma-banned.
-  ○ If you are participating in PUGs you are willing to behave well.
-Not doing so is a quick way to a mute/ban.
+  ○ If you are participating in PUGs you are expected to behave well, not doing so can result in mutes, suspensions or a ban:
-    - Watching your language, swearing is allowed but slurs are not.
+    - Watch your language; swearing is allowed but slurs of any kind are not.
-    - Communicating; No one wants to hear you scream into your mic.
+    - Communication is very important and encourged; we have dedicated voice channels on Discord for PUGs, do not scream into your mic however and ensure your mic is setup correctly.
-    - Be a team player.
-Forcing your team to play around you isn't what we are about.
+    - Be a team player; picking "meme-heroes" or forcing your team to play around you isn't what PUGs are about.
+If you want to play attack Torbjorn on Assault there is Quick Play.
-    - Being annoyed is ok.
-But being tilted is not.
-These are PUGs, not the ladder, there is no reason to be getting upset.
-These games are meant to be fun.
+    - Being annoyed at times is okay, being tilted is not.
+PUGs are ment to be a way to improve yourself and have fun without the risk of losing SR.
-    - Not to leave games, if you have an unstable internet please try to not play PUGs until you have it figured it out.
+    - Do not leave games in progress or rage quit.
+If you have an unstable internet please to refrain from playing PUGs until you have it fixed.
+Remember there are 11 other players playing with you.

-  ○ Smurfing is not allowed in any way, PUGs are restricted based on SR to make sure games are fair and fun.
-Also, why do you care that you pub stomped some Golds?
-It only makes you look like a dick.
-  ○ Only @ one staff, not the role
+  ○ When in need of help or when you have a question feel free to ping (@) an online member of PUG staff, do not ping the entire role as this will result in :jaynePing:

+Failure to adhere to these rules can results in warnings, suspensions or a ban from all PUGs or even the server.
-If you see anyone breaking any rules, report this to any @PUG STAFF or use the `!report [Discord-tag] [reason]` command so we can take care of the situation.
+If you see anyone breaking any rules, you can report this to us by contacting a member of PUG staff or by using the `!report [Discord-tag] [reason]` so we are notified of the situation and can take action.
-Any person who fails to meet these criteria is subject to warnings, a suspension or ban from official PUGs.

 • __**TYPES OF PUGs:**__